 Not eating anything for just one day has shown to help the body clean up the toxins and regulate the functioning of other organs of the body like liver, kidneys and other parts.

 See?
 Fasting is really good for your body.
-You may not aware but Islam is not the only religion that has fasting tradition.
+You may not be aware but Islam is not the only religion that practices fasting.
 Buddhism, Christianity, Judaism, Taoism, Jainism, and Hinduism also teach their believer to fast.
 So, no matter what your religion I suggest you fast every once in a while.